-This is a July 1963 photo of the New Orleans Police Department that I found in an old travel magazine.
-The photo is meant to show everyday folks like you and me the various personnel and equipment required to operate a modern police force.
+This July 1963 photo is of the New Orleans Police Department.
+Discovered in an old travel magazine, the photo is meant to show everyday folks like you and me the various personnel and equipment required to operate a modern police force.

 There’s more to a police department than a force of patrolmen and detectives with guns and badges, as the picture at the left indicates.
 Shown here is just part of the personnel and equipment required to operate a modern police force in a metropolitan area.
 Although the exact nature of the equipment used to combat crime depends on a city’s size and location (the gear used by a police department in a coastal community, for example, differs from that of a city in a mountain area), most large city police departments require a variety of equipment similar to that picture, which is used by the New Orleans Police Department.
 (The Department spent three days rounding up gear and personnel for the scene, specially posed for FRIENDS.)
 Greater new Orleans covers a 363.5-square-mile area.
 Within the city limits are large rural zones, as well as heavily populated districts.
 The Mississippi River and a number of bayous wind through the city.
 Duties of police personnel range from operating an electronics machine to walking a beat, and equipment varies from airplanes and boats to filing cabinets and rubber boots.